Significant-Gravitas/AutoGPT/docs/content/server/advanced_setup.md

 ### SQLite

 By default, the server uses SQLite as the database.
 SQLite is a file-based database that is easy to set up and use.
-However, it is not recommended for production use.
+However, it is not recommended for production usecases where auth is required because that subsystem requires Postgres.

 ### PostgreSQL